Altered gut microbiome composition in children with refractory epilepsy after ketogenic diet

 Source: Figure 2

-Description: Comparing difference in intestinal microbiome of KD treated children after treatment implementation vs before treatment
+Description: Comparing difference in fecal microbiome of KD treated children after treatment implementation vs before treatment

 Abundance in Group 1: increased abundance in treatment group